CAP COM Federal Credit Union Internships at Proctors

 This intern reports directly to the Production Manager.
 Responsibilities include assisting with advancing and providing the needs of Proctors productions; setting labor calls, renting equipment, arranging artist hospitality/accommodations/transport, and assisting with event settlement.
 This position is available in the Fall or Spring.
 Ideal candidates have an interest in production and/or company management, are detail-oriented, self-sufficient and have a positive attitude.
 A valid driver's license is required.

-DANCE, ACTING, JAZZ INTERNSHIPS
+DANCE, DIRECTING, ACTING, PRODUCTION, FILM INTERNSHIPS

 The School of Performing Arts at Proctors offers a full summer of creative and performing arts programs in dance, theatre, music, film and more for all ages and skill levels.
 Students learn from industry professionals who provide pre-professional training in the arts.
-Internships with the Summer Programs provide students with experience in the following areas of arts education- jazz, acting, and dance.
+Internships with the Summer Programs provide students with experience in the following areas of arts education- directing, film production, acting, and dance.
 Some interns will serve as teaching assistants to professional teaching artists.
-Our Camps serve ages 6 – 19.
-Each internship is tailored to the intern’s interest, skills and time availability.
+Our Camps serve ages 6 - 19.
+Each internship is tailored to the intern's interest, skills and time availability.
 College credit is available for all internships.
 To learn the full scope of what these internships entail, click here.

 This internship reports to the Art Director.
 Responsibilities can include creation of a variety of promotional advertising pieces that include media-ready text, graphics and photos, graphic preparation, color production and layout of promotional advertising, managing creative service requests and organization of all collateral produced.
 Ideal candidates have working knowledge of Adobe Creative Suite including Photoshop, Illustrator and InDesign, experience with layout design, production and offset printing preparation, are able to work independently, be self-starting and have good interpersonal demeanor.
 A portfolio review will be necessary.